 This project explored the genetic basis of complex traits in Arabidopsis lyrata, by integrating transcriptome and phenotypic data from 800 natural and hybrid individuals.
 Using Bayesian mixed models (brms) and machine learning approaches (PCA, gradient boosting classifiers, Random Forests), we quantified additive and dominance variance components of 26,000 expressed genes and predicted those of fitness-related traits.
-The work combined modern whole genome and RNA-seq data, reproducible multi- pipelines (R, Python, Bash) on High-Performance Computing (HPC) systems (SLURM), with classical quantitative genetics and population genetics, to provide insights into trait heritability and breeding value optimization at both phenotypic and molecular scales.
+The work combined modern whole genome and RNA-seq data, reproducible multi- pipelines (R, Python, Bash) on High-Performance Computing (HPC) systems (SLURM), with classical quantitative genetics and population genetics, to provide insights into trait heritability and breeding value optimisation at both phenotypic and molecular scales.

 This research examined the role of seed dormancy in local adaptation - a key life-history strategy aligning germination with climate.
 We analysed natural variation of heat-induced secondary dormancy within 361 Arabidopsis thaliana accessions from across Europe.
 Using species distribution models, we predicted the resilience to future climate changes among genotypes with high and weak secondary dormancy.
 Additionally, we performed variant calling on whole genome data and used GWAS to identify genomic regions controlling secondary dormancy levels.
 The study advanced our understanding on complex adaptive mechanism and plant survival in harsh conditions.